 What a pain in the jacksie!
 Most mowers have the opposite problem, I don’t know which is worse.
-Anyway if you want to shut your mower off quickly, pull the plug wire, but you’ll need an insulated pliers.
+Anyway if you want to shut your mower off quickly, pull the plug wire, but you’ll need insulated pliers.
 (Insulated pliers is any plastic handled pliers)

 So what’s wrong with a Toro Timemaster that won’t shut off?
-The most common reason a Toro Timemaster won’t shut off is loose wiring behind the push off button switch.
+The most common reason a Toro Timemaster won’t shut off is loose wiring behind the push-off button switch.

 I’m a mower mechanic and I see this problem with Toro Timemaster a lot.
 I love Toro mowers, they build great machines.
 This is a minor problem and you can easily fix it right now.
 In this guide, I’ll show you all you need to know, including shutting your Toro off safely.

 The fastest way to shut off that Toro is to pull the plug wire.
 It’s safe to remove the plug wire, but – You must use insulated pliers.
 Otherwise, the coil will give you a jolt.
 An insulated plier is any plier with plastic handle sleeves.
 Alternatively, see below re-checking the push button wiring.

 Insulated Pliers – Any pliers with plastic handles.
 Pull the plug wire, by twisting and pulling.

 Now that the engine is off we can get to diagnosing the root cause and fixing it.
 While I see this problem many times in a season, it is possible that the cause lies not with a loose wire at the off switch, but elsewhere.
 No matter, we’ll cover 3 other possible causes in this guide too.

 I don’t cover how the kill switch system works in this guide as I’ve covered it in this guide “How to turn off a mower”.
 But first, let’s look at the most common cause – Loose wiring at the push button off switch.

 1 Loose Wiring At The Push Button Off Switch